DeveloperBEAST/GitHub-UI/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing to Coursera-IBM-Getting-Started-With-Git-and-Github

 Thank you for your interest in contributing to this project!

-## Suggesting Changes

-We welcome your ideas and contributions!
-If you'd like to propose a change, please follow these steps:
+Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch for your changes.
-3. Make your changes and commit them.
+3. Make your changes and commit them with a clear message.
-4. Submit a pull request, describing your changes and why they should be merged.

-## Code Review

-All contributions will go through a code review process.
-Be prepared to address feedback and make necessary revisions.

-Thank you for contributing to our project!
+4. Push your changes to your forked repository.
+5. Create a pull request to merge your changes into the main repository.

+Please make sure your code follows the project's coding standards and includes appropriate tests.